zeroc-ice/ice/distribution/src/windows/vsplugin/README.txt

 Environment Variables
 ---------------------

-The "Ice Home", "Extra Compiler Options" and "Slice Include Path" settings all allow environment variables to be specified.
+The "Ice Home", "Extra Compiler Options", and "Slice Include Path" settings allow environment variables to be specified.
 To do this the environment variable must be entered using $(VAR) as the format.
-For example, for the "Ice Home" you could use $(ICE_HOME).
+For example, for "Ice Home" you could use $(ICE_HOME).

 Adding Slice files to a project